php/pecl-system-sync/README.md

 CubicleSoft PHP Extension:  Synchronization Objects (sync)
 ==========================================================

-The 'sync' extension introduces synchonization objects into PHP.
+The 'sync' extension introduces synchronization objects into PHP.
 Named and unnamed Mutex, Semaphore, Event, and Reader-Writer objects provide OS-level synchronization on both *NIX (POSIX semaphores required) and Windows platforms.
 The extension comes with a test suite that integrates cleanly into 'make test'.

 This extension uses the liberal MIT open source license.
 And, of course, it sits on GitHub for all of that pull request and issue tracker goodness to easily submit changes and ideas respectively.